 Arteaga played for the Hurricanes from 1994-1997, helping UM reach the College World Series four straight seasons.
 He left Miami as the program’s all-time wins leader with 43 and the all-time starts leader with 72.
 Arteaga ranks second for innings pitched in a career with 458.1.
 He is also fifth on the all-time strikeouts chart with 343 career Ks.

-Arteaga threw three complete games at UM and struck out career-high 11 batters on two different occasions (FSU, 4/16/95 and George Washington, 2/16/96).
+Arteaga threw three complete games at UM and struck out a career-high 11 batters on two different occasions (FSU, 4/16/95 and George Washington, 2/16/96).
 He posted an 11-3 record as a sophomore in 1995 and a 9-1 mark as a freshman.

 Miami retired Arteaga’s No. 33 on Feb.
 5, 2003, prior to the season opener with Florida International.
-A 26th round draft choice by the New York Mets, Arteaga spent five seasons in the Mets’ and Houston Astros’ organizations.
+A 26th round draft choice by the New York Mets, Arteaga spent six seasons in the Mets’ and Houston Astros’ organizations.
 He had signed on with the Texas Rangers’ organization in the spring of 2003, prior to accepting his post with the Hurricanes.
 He spent his last professional season with the Astros’ Triple-A franchise New Orleans Zephyrs, compiling a 9-10 record with a 4.29 ERA in 15 starts and 42 appearances.

 The left-hander came to the Hurricanes out of Westminster Christian in Miami.
 He won a career-best 12 games as a junior in 1996 (12-1) and came back to go 11-4 as a senior in 1997.

-After five seasons in professional baseball, Arteaga earned his bachelor’s degree in criminal justice from the University of Miami.
+After six seasons in professional baseball, Arteaga earned his bachelor’s degree in criminal justice from the University of Miami.
 He is married to the former Ysha Schettini and the couple has a daughter, Ariana.
 The Arteagas’ son, Ari, passed away in 2018 at the age of 16.
 The Ari Arteaga Foundation was founded shortly afterward to honor and memorialize Ari.
 Its mission is to spread Ari’s spirit by helping children and families overcome obstacles they may face due to unforeseen hardships.
 The goal is to shine Ari’s light on their path of need.